Unity College Strategic Plan - Approach

 An Iterative Approach

 One of the failures of traditional strategic planning in the current environment is that plans project several years out, yet trends emerge, opportunities arise, and disruption occurs in real time.
-Unity College 2025 is designed as a framework that will allow for change, and not just in minor new initiatives or minor adjustments.
+The Unity College Strategic Plan is designed as a framework that will allow for change, and not just in minor new initiatives or minor adjustments.
 As La Piana says, “…The reality of nonprofit life requires a faster, continuous cycle of strategic thinking and action… not a separation of organizational life into reflective and active periods.”

 Responsibility and Accountability

 As with the previous strategic plan, the Unity College Board of Trustees is responsible for setting the strategic plan Goals.
 The president and, by extension Senior Staff, will set Objectives.
 Lead Employees will establish initiatives and all sub-actions necessary to complete any given project.
-For full rules of engagement, see the Strategic Plan Management Protocols in the Unity College 2025 Tools for Planning and Strategic Plan Implementation.
+For full rules of engagement, see the Strategic Plan Management Protocols in the Unity College Strategic Plan Tools for Planning and Strategic Plan Implementation.